 The Kamailio® SIP server is a leading Open Source software for building SIP services such as a SIP proxy, SIP Presence Server, SIP location server and much more.
-With a rich configuration language, modularity and continuos development Kamailio is the choise for building enterprise as well as carrier solutions.
+With a rich configuration language, modularity and continuous development Kamailio is the choice for building enterprise as well as carrier solutions.
 Kamailio runs on Unix and Linux systems, ranging from embedded systems to large scale multi-core servers.

 Kamailio is the result of over 10 years of development, in the SIP express router project, the Open SER project and the SIP Router project.
 Kamailio is the result of a merger of multiple projects, a collaboration process that started on November 4, 2008.
 To understand the meaning of Kamailio in the SIP please see the Kamailio SIP Router Releases pages.

-Kamailio is released under GNU Public License v2 (GPLv2).
-Beginning with 3.0.0, the application includes parts of code under BSD license that can be used such as individual components.
+Kamailio is released under GNU Public License v2 (GPLv2) or (at your option) any later version.
+Beginning with 3.0.0, the application includes parts of code under BSD license that can be used as such with individual components.

 Kamailio can be:

 - SIP registrar server